httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 separately might reduce exposure.
 HTTP/2 {{?RFC7540}} combined with TLS
 {{?RFC5246}} might be used to hide the size of individual messages.

+Developing a padding strategy is difficult.
+A good padding strategy can depend on context.
+Common strategies include padding to a small set of fixed lengths, padding to multiples of a values, or padding to powers of 2.
+Even a good strategy can still cause size information to leak if processing activity of a recipient can be observed.
+This is especially good if the trailing records of a message contain only padding.
+To minimize this information, non-padding data can be evenly distributed between records.

 # IANA Considerations {#iana}